puppetlabs/trapperkeeper/README.md

 ### Hello World

-Here's a "hello world" example for getting started with trapperkeeper.
+Here's a "hello world" example for getting started with Trapperkeeper.

 First, you need to define one or more services: